muzuiget/monkey-support/README.md

 **Is this a replacement for Greasemoneky-like extensions?**

-No, because it does not support the non-standard JavaScript features used by such extensions (aka GM API), part of GM API may be compatible with polyfill in the future.
+No, it does not support the non-standard JavaScript features used by such extensions, the functions which the name starts with `GM_`.

 **Why develop this extension?**